 But soon the Out of Office is switched off.
 I’m ploughing through my overgrown inbox and dealing with issues that have arisen whilst I’ve been away.
 The diary seems full and there is always something to do.
 That holiday feeling soon vanishes!

 What about my determination to grow as a leader?
 The one thing that brings good holiday habits back with me and that helps me discover new ideas and aids my personal enrichment is to read.
+I want to remember that leaders are readers, and readers are leaders.

 There are hundreds and thousands of good books out there.
 I am determined to trade 30 minutes a day to help me keep learning.
 In my view, this is a much better goal than “x books a year” or even “x pages a day”.
 Why?
 Because we all read at different speeds and in different ways.
 Some of us can retain information we read; others need to make notes.
 The cumulative impact of spending 30 minutes less on social media or watching one less episode of your favourite TV show is striking, and it’s doable.The one thing that brings good holiday habits back with me and that helps me discover new ideas and aids my personal enrichment is to read.
 Click To Tweet